-As disclosed in Note 3, the carrying amount of deferred income tax assets is reviewed at the end of each reporting period and reduced to the extent that it is no longer probably that sufficient taxable profits will be available to allow all or part of the asset to be recovered.
-Management assesses the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit use of the existing deferred tax assets.
-A significant piece of objective evidence is the cumulative loss the Company has incurred over the last two years of its operations.
-Such objective evidence limits the ability to consider other subjective evidence, such as management's projections for future growth.
+As of March 31, 2021, net deferred tax assets of \$60.1 million were not recognized as a result of Management's assessment of whether sufficient future taxable income would be generated to permit use of the deferred tax assets.
+Management assessed the available positive and negative evidence.
+A significant piece of objective evidence was the cumulative loss the Company had incurred over the previous two years of its operations.
+Such objective evidence limited the ability to consider other subjective evidence, such as Management's projections for future growth.